m485liuw/Diffusion_Network_Inference/README.md

 The motivation for these forms of the interpolant is that the ϕ(t) is the sum of a linear function x(t − t1) + y for some coefficients x, y and logarithmic terms of the form log(t − tl) or log(tr − t) with negative coefficients.
 The interpolant models just one of these terms.

+# Experimental Evaluation
+As stated in "Uncovering the Temporal Dynamics of Diffusion Networks", we ran CVX (Matlab Optimization Tool) on the synthetic networks that mimic the structure of social networks provided as example in the paper.
+We use CVX as baseline to compare our optimization algorithm against.
+The running time of CVX was 2996s, while our alogirithm only ran for 2965s which saves about 30s in running time.
+At the meantime, our algorithm achieved the same accuracy in terms of optimization (100%) as CVX.

+The scalabily of our algorithm is also better.
+As the size of the problem increasing, CVX performs worse and worse, while our algorithm is not heavily affected.